Return to the BUILD

 Find this Cable (115E) at the forward center of the platform.
 Wrap a red and white Adhesive Sticker around the middle of this Cable:

 The red/white band colors they mention are not accurate at all.
 This should be a single band of orange:

 I wrapped this hose back when we installed it, but here it is again:

 Retrieve your DeLorean.
 Wrap a red Adhesive Sticker (tape) around the middle of this left side Cable (82A).

-As the others, I wrapped tape on this back when it was installed:
+As with the others, I wrapped red electrical tape around this Cable back when it was installed: